soumendrak/website-v2/content/posts/an-analysis-of-pycon-india-2023-proposals.md

 In the next part, I will discuss more insights into the challenges and how we overcome them.

-If you want to learn about my experience in 2019 as a Reviewer, check out my article on [The Inside Story of How We Selected 30 Talks from 280+ Proposals for Pycon India 2019](https://blog.soumendrak.com/pycon-india-cfp-review).
+If you want to learn about my experience in 2019 as a Reviewer, check out my article on [Selecting 30 Talks from 280+ Proposals for Pycon India 2019](@/posts/pycon-india-cfp-review.md).
 Thank you. 🙏🏼